-NOTE: Rodent monitoring stations are provided to all vessels and may be collected in the GSGSSI office in Stanley, prior to departure for South Georgia, on their first call of the season.
+NOTE: Rodent monitoring stations are available to all vessels and may be collected in the GSGSSI office in Stanley, prior to departure for SGSSI, on their first call of the season.
 Vessels which do not enter the MZ via the Falkland Islands must contact GSGSSI before departure to make necessary arrangements.